-Career Framework Competency Based Job Descriptions: Skills for Health Levels 2-6: Offers clearly defined roles, supported by job descriptions and person specifications for roles at Skills for Health Levels 2 to 6 operating within IUC/NHS 111 call centre services.
+Career Framework Competency Based Job Descriptions: Skills for Health Levels 2-6: Offers clearly defined roles, supported by competency-based job descriptions and person specifications for roles at Skills for Health Levels 2 to 6 operating within IUC/NHS 111 call centre services.

-Details of apprenticeship training opportunities for all levels of staff in IUC / NHS 111 provider organisations and supports provider organisations establish and maintain their apprenticeship offering to their workforce.
+: Provides the information and apprenticeship training opportunities for all levels of staff in IUC / NHS 111 provider organisations and supports provider organisations establish and maintain their apprenticeship offering to their workforce.